cazala/synaptic/README.md

 myNetwork.project(otherNetwork, Layer.connectionType.ALL_TO_ALL);
 /*
-	All the neurons in myNetwork's output layer now project a connection to all the neurons in otherNetowrk's input layer.
+	All the neurons in myNetwork's output layer now project a connection to all the neurons in otherNetwork's input layer.
 */
 ```